Headshot Photography Session FAQ

 + Who made your website?
 Who does your SEO?

 I do everything!
-I learned this all myself because I felt like it’s very important to be able to update the website at least weekly.
+I learned this all myself because I felt like it’s very important to be able to update the website whenever I want.
 Everything written on this site is all written by me.
 A large majority of the clients that book me are reading through every word on this site (as they should!), it’s very important that this information is coming directly from me.
 All of my policies and procedures were created by customer feedback and experience.
 If I ever feel like a session could have gone smoother, I change my policies to lay the groundwork for a better customer experience in the future.
 I’m very happy with the current process and the reviews definitely reflect that.

-There are a lot of photographers who shoot and don't show the images, don't collaborate with you on the style/lighting of the images and will only send you a few images from the shoot (and force you to get them retouched as well).
-This is really what you want to look for if you're worried about seeing pictures of yourself.
+want to look for if you're worried about seeing pictures of yourself.
 They developed that style for a reason.
 While you get way less input and control over your image, it may be for the better if you want to feel flattered at the expense of the overall value and results of the shoot.

 You might have noticed it's a bit harder than you thought to find the right headshot photographer.
 This is because the skill itself is VERY hard to learn.
 The expectation is AMAZING images, but there are quite a few limitations to achieving this goal because these need to be tools for the actor to get bookings, and there are a lot of guidelines and rules to meet industry standards.
 A good headshot photographer gets MAXIMUM results regardless of those limitations, and that's just really hard to do and takes experience.
 It helps going into the shoot if you're aware of that.